whiskyechobravo/kerkoapp/README.md

 * Localization-related variables:
   * `BABEL_DEFAULT_LOCALE`: The default language of the user interface.
 Defaults to `'en'`.
+  * `BABEL_DEFAULT_TIMEZONE`: The timezone to use for user facing dates.
+    Defaults to `'UTC'`.
+Note that dates are often manually entered in Zotero, lacking parts such as the day, the time, or the timezone; those will be displayed as they were entered.
+However, ISO 8601-formatted calendar dates with time and timezone designator will be parsed and reformatted into a more readable (and localized) form.
   * `KERKO_WHOOSH_LANGUAGE`: The language of search requests.
 Defaults to `'en'`.
 You may refer to Whoosh's source to get the list of supported languages (`whoosh.lang.languages`) and the list of languages that support